Course Policies and Expectations

 This course has a major participation and collaboration component.
 My goal is to foster a welcoming and inclusive environment, where your identities and experiences are honored.
 If you do not feel like this is the case at any point in the course, please let the course staff know.

 I am always open to inspecting my own biases or changing the course content/format to better suit students’ needs.
 If you have concerns, again, please reach out to me personally or submit anonymous feedback.
 You can also come to the TAs, or contact the department’s student advocates.
-Department staff and faculty resources include Lauren Clarke (department manager), Tom Doeppner and Kathi Fisler (the directors of undergraduate studies), and Roberto Tamassia (department chair).
+Department staff and faculty resources include Lauren Clarke (department manager), Kathi Fisler (the director of undergraduate studies), and Roberto Tamassia (department chair).

 Accessibility and Accommodations